Rangers vs. Marlins Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .316 with two home runs, three walks and five RBI.
+- Semien has hit safely in five games in a row.
+In his last five games he is hitting .350 with a double, two home runs, two walks and six RBI.

 Semien Recent Games